• Skip to primary navigation

 Now you’re ready to put everything together!

-1 MANGO FILLING.
 Place your mango filling on top of your cooked crust.
 Spread evenly.

-2 SHORTBREAD CRUMBLE.
 Place the remaining half of your shortbread dough on top of your mango filling.
 Make sure to cover the mangoes completely.

-3 BAKE.
 Bake your mango shortbread bars for 20-25 minutes or until the top turns a light brown.
 Cool completely before cutting into bars or squares.

-Mango shortbread bars on a plate
+Mango shortbread bar on a plate.

 Easy, right?
 Here are more tips and answers to your frequently asked questions to make this recipe even easier.

-What’s the best type of mango to use for this mango crumble bars recipe
+What’s the best type of mango to use for this mango crumble bars recipe?

 I always use ataulfo mangoes for these mango bars but, really, any variety of mango will do.
 Just make sure they’re sweet and ripe and ready to be eaten.